Tanesashi-Kaigan Station: Lines

 Tanesashi-Kaigan Station is served by the Hachinohe Line, and is 19.6 kilometers from the starting point of the line at Hachinohe Station.

 Station layout

 The station has a single ground-level side platform serving one bi-directional track.
 The station is unattended.

 History

 Tanesashi-Kaigan Station opened on November 10, 1924 as Tanesashi Station (種差駅) on the Japanese Government Railways (JGR), which became the Japanese National Railways (JNR) after World War II.
-All freight operations were discontinued as of October 1, 1962.
-The station has been unattended since November 16, 1982.
 With the privatization of JNR on April 1, 1987, it came under the operational control of JR East.
 It was renamed Tanesashi-Kaigan Station on December 1, 2002.